Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by Grant No. PID2023-149174NB-I00 financed by the Spanish Ministry and Agencia Estatal de Investigación MICIU/AEI/10.13039/501100011033 and ERDF funds (European Union).
+J.J.T. acknowledges support from Grant No. PID2023-149174NB-I00 financed by the Spanish Ministry and Agencia Estatal de Investigación MICIU/AEI/10.13039/501100011033 and ERDF funds (European Union).
 E.R. acknowledges support from PAIDI group FQM-420 of the University of Granada.
+Funding for open access charge: Universidad de Granada.